Luis Díaz: from the indigenous team to the powerful Liverpool

-The ball is falling and louis diaz He looks at her, he follows her so she doesn’t get lost, he ties her up with his gaze, draws her to his body which begins to contort, and when he is close to her he launches into an acrobatic, floating in the area, the flight of backs; then he nails the chalaca and sends that docile ball to the Brazilian net, that’s how it was in the last Copa América; Perhaps it is the best goal he has scored this year, and in his 24 years, but he has done more things, his repertoire ranges from the Chilean to the heel, from the tunnel to the bicycle, on land and in the air, in the Copa América or in the Champions League, with Porto and with the National Team.
+The ball is falling and louis diaz He looks at her, he follows her so she doesn’t get lost, he ties her with his gaze, attracts her to his body which begins to contort, and when he is close to her he launches into an acrobatic, floating in the area, the flight of backs; then he nails the chalaca and sends that docile ball to the Brazilian net, that’s how it was in the last Copa América; It may be the best goal he scored in 2021, and in his 24 years, but he has done more things, his repertoire ranges from the Chilean to the heel, from the tunnel to the bicycle, on land and in the air, in the Copa América or in the Champions, with Porto, with the National Team.

-Díaz was the best Colombian footballer of 2021 and has now been confirmed as a Liverpool player.
+Díaz was the best Colombian soccer player of 2021 and this Friday he officially joined Liverpool.

-Luis Díaz is a common name in Colombia, anyone is called Luis Díaz, but in the world of soccer it already has resonance.
-In Europe, to say Luis Díaz is to talk about an intriguing footballer, because he has a football that excites, a game of tricks.
+Luis Díaz is a common name in Colombia, anyone is called louis diaz, but in the world of football it already has resonance.
+In Europe, saying Luis Díaz is talking about an intriguing footballer, because he has a football that excites, a game of tricks.
 There they talk about him with the certainty that they are facing a dazzling, different player.
 A Díaz who is daring, who does not hide on the field.
 A Luis who throws chalacas even to Brazil.
 In Portugal, where he has played since 2019, they did not doubt his special season.

 And Luis Díaz is so simple, so personable, so quiet.
 A friendly, shy Diaz.
 A Díaz who only explodes on the field, where he remains silent, but where he is willing to invent plays that make noise: his football is always new.
-But we were going in that it is very simple, a Díaz who does not live in controversy.
+But we were saying that he is very simple, a Díaz who does not live in controversy.

 From Noodle to Lucho

-He was so skinny that no one called him Luis or Lucho, he was simply El Fideo.
+He was so skinny that no one called him Luis or Lucho, he was simply ‘Fideo’.
 That was what they called him when he was just starting to dream about football.
 So he didn’t think about the National Team, or Porto, or scoring goals with a Chilean kick against Brazil, or maybe he did, but he just played, grabbed the ball and didn’t let go, his head scraping the grass, until he ran out of pitch and kept running.
-This is how ‘Fideo’ Díaz was in the team from his hometown, Barrancas, in La Guajira, where he was born, with his Wayús roots, although not one hundred percent Wayú, as he himself has said.
+This is how ‘Fideo’ Díaz was in his hometown team, Barrancas, in La Guajira, where he was born, with his Wayús roots, although not one hundred percent Wayú, as he himself has said.
 But he was skinny, very skinny, almost malnourished.
 This is how he is remembered by those who knew him at that time.

-John ‘Pocillo’ Díaz, former soccer player and coach, was one of the first in Luis’s career.
-He came to know him in 2015, in the first National Indigenous Championship.
+John ‘Pocillo’ Diaz, former soccer player and trainer, was one of the first in Luis’s career.
+He came to meet him in 2015, at the first National Indigenous Championship.
 Even today, six years later, he remembers him arriving behind his father, with his fragile little walk, his innocent look, as if fearful.
-Pocillo and Carlos el ‘Pibe’ Valderrama were in charge of defining an indigenous Colombian National Team.
-And there was Díaz, or el Fideo, and how not if in the first ball he already left them speechless.
+Pocillo and Carlos the ‘Pibe’ Valderrama They were in charge of defining a Colombian indigenous team.
+And there was Diaz, or Fideo, and why not if in the first ball he already left them speechless.

 (Also read: The playoffs, a lifesaver for the Colombian National Team (Último tango))